awslabs/ar-go-tools/doc/DESIGN.md

 Some common optional fields across tools are:

 ```[yaml]
-verbose: true                       # sets the output of the tool to verbose (internally default is false)
+loglevel: 4                         # sets the output of the tool to debug (default is 3 for info)
 pkgfilter: "some-package/.*"        # filter which packages should be analyzed  (a regex matching package name)
 skipinterprocedural: true           # skip the interprocedural pass if the tool has one (default is false)
 coveragefilter: "other-package/.*"  # filter for which files to report coverage (a regex matching file paths)